 Dré de Man studied Dutch and photography.
 At the age of thirty, he developed an interest in exact subjects, and added mathematics, physics

-On his return to the Netherlands in 1998, he started working in the IT sector, where he was trained as a DBA and programmer.
+In 1998 he started working in the IT sector, where he was trained as a DBA and programmer.
 At the beginning of

 Over the course of 23 years since then, his knowledge of digital photography has greatly increased.
 From the onset, he preferred researching and testing himself over the often incorrect technical information on the internet.
 As early as 1982 he started developing his own test method for photographic lenses, then using microfilm and a microscope.
 He has continued to perfect this since the rise of digital photography.
 But he has also his own method to test the dynamics of cameras/sensors, which not only measures the shadows but also the lightest parts.
 When testing color fidelity, he uses a color swatch specially developed for him with colors that are very difficult to display.
 His knowledge of color management is not only based on theory but also on printing many photos on his professional Epson printer and on the production of print-ready PDFs for his books.
 (Dré de Man has done the layout for all his books since 2014 – with the exception of Photographing in Paris.)

 Because of his experience with Nikon equipment since 1974, he has become a Nikon expert, who has no equal in the Netherlands and probably beyond.
 He keeps a close eye on all new developments and is often one of the first to test new equipment, often before it is on the market.
 As a result, he knows better than anyone how progressive and promising the new mirrorless Nikon Z system is.
 At the same time, he still has a great deal of appreciation for the existing Nikon F system, which still forms a very good basis for taking the very best photos and that will remain for many years.